ml-tooling/lazycluster/docs/runtime_mgmt.md

   Consequently, the result gets buffered in the respective Runtime instance.
 The actual reading of the data

-  takes places on the remote host takes some seconds.
-This method enables you to read the information in
+  takes places on the remote host and takes some seconds.
+This method enables you to read the information in a

-  seperate processes so that the execution time stays more or less the same independent of the actual amount
+  separate processes so that the execution time stays more or less the same independent of the actual amount

   of Runtimes used.

 -------------------
-<span style="float:right;">[[source]](/lazycluster/runtime_mgmt.py#L500)</span>
+<span style="float:right;">[[source]](/lazycluster/runtime_mgmt.py#L505)</span>

 ### RuntimeGroup.get_free_port